netzer-git/FamilyTrader/README.md

 4. Price updating: goes up for each buy and down for each sell.
 Also moves around randomly.

 ## Your Bot
+Can I join?

+Sure thing.
+You need to create your own bot, in the Traders folder.
+Open a new python file with your name, like Traders/Netzer.py and add your bot inside.
+Finished you bot and you want to test it?
+Go to testYourBot file, and follow the instructions!

 Each bot participating in the game should be a class inheriting from the TraderBot class, and so will have to include two functions.

 You can see a few examples for trader bots in Traders folders.